In 2015 the climbing season was canceled and no climbers successfully summited the mountain for two years.

-Nepal, one of the entryways to the mountain, was devastated by a 7.8 magnitude earthquake that killed over 8,000 people in the country in April 2015.
-The quake claimed the lives of 16 sherpas near the Everest Base Camp while the teams were actively fixing ladders in the infamous Khumbu Icefall.
+Nepal is one of two entryways to the mountain.
+It was devastated by a 7.8 magnitude earthquake that killed over 8,000 people in the country in April of 2015.
+The quake claimed the lives of 16 sherpas near Everest Base Camp while the teams were actively fixing ladders in the infamous Khumbu Icefall.

-The quake and the strike contributed to the cancellation of the 2015 spring Everest climbing season; the unstable nature of the mountain also contributed.
+The quake and the strike contributed to the cancellation of the 2015 spring Everest climbing season.
+The unstable nature of the mountain after the quake also contributed.

 Who Are Sherpas & Why Did They Strike in 2015?

-Sherpas, quite simply put, are the “people of the mountains,” a native Nepalese race of remote village people who have, over time, moved their settlements to elevated locations near the base of the Himalayan Mountains.
-They serve as guides on Himalayan expeditions and as porters, transporting the equipment of climbers and expedition groups up to the mountains from the village.
+Sherpas, quite simply put, are the “people of the mountains.”
+They are a native Nepalese race of remote village people who have, over time, moved their settlements to elevated locations near the base of the Himalayan Mountains.
+They serve as guides on Himalayan expeditions.
+They also serve as porters, transporting the equipment of climbers and expedition groups up to the mountains from the village.

-The Nepalese Government did not meet the demands of the Sherpas, but they did offer them a lower sum of monetary gains for their families and better benefits.
-In the end, the Sherpas accepted the offer, effectively ending the strike, but by then, the season was considered over.
+The Nepalese Government did not meet the demands of the Sherpas.
+But they did offer a lower sum of monetary gains for their families and better benefits.
+In the end, the Sherpas accepted the offer, effectively ending the strike.
+But by then, the season was considered over.

 2015 Everest Spring Climbing Season Cancelled

-After assessing the damage done to the mountain, which included the leveling of the Everest Base Camp, Sherpas concluded that the routes were far too damaged and unstable to pursue a climbing season.
-Without sherpa support and the possibility of ladder routes and fixed rope routes being unstable, the Nepalese Government suspended the season.
+After assessing the damage done to the mountain, which included the leveling of Everest Base Camp, Sherpas concluded that the routes were far too damaged and unstable to pursue a climbing season.
+Without Sherpa support and the possibility of ladder and fixed rope routes being unstable, the Nepalese Government suspended the season.